brucemack/microlink/README.md

 * The main processor is a Pi Pico (RP2040) development board.  $4.00 on DigiKey.
 * Internet connectivity currently comes from an ESP-32-WROOM development board. $5.00 on Amazon.
 Work is underway to provide a 3G cellular data option using a SIM7600 module.
+* Microphone is an electret condenser with a LVM321 pre-amp (not satisfactory).
 * Audio input sampling uses the integrated ADC in the RP2040.
 * Audio output generation uses the MicroChip MCP4725 I2C digital-to-analog converter.  $1.27 on DigiKey.
 * Audio amplification uses the LM4862M 825mW amplifier.  $2.23 on DigiKey.
+* The T/R key is from Federal Telephone and Telegraph Company (Buffalo, NY), made in 1920.
+Priceless.

 ## Current Parts List (SW)